tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 - the verification circuit will check  $\pi_{y,y'}$ proof.

-If the cost of checking the correctness of $\pi_{y,y'}$ is equivalent to invoking the operation $F$, then the verifier will have collapsed the two instances $( x , y )$ and $( x' , y' )$ into a single fresh instance $( x'' , y'' )$.
+If the cost of checking the correctness of $\pi_{y,y'}$ is equivalent to invoking the operation $F$, then the verifier will have collapsed the two instances $( x , y )$ and $( x' , y' )$ into a single fresh instance $( x'' , y'' )$, as shown in [Figure 5](#nested-amortization).
 This is how the cost of invoking $F$ can be amortized.

 <p align="center"><img src="sources/Collapsing-computations-00.png" width="300" /></p>
 <div align="center"><b>Figure 5: Collapsing Computations </b></div>

-Therefore a nested amortization is achieved on the instances of a binary tree of accumulated instances, helping to reduce verification costs of the final single proof from linear time to sub-linear marginal verification time.
+Therefore, a nested amortization is achieved on the instances of a binary tree of accumulated instances, helping to reduce verification costs of the final single proof from linear time to sub-linear marginal verification time.

 As mentioned above, the aim of Recursive Proof Compositions is two-pronged: construction of "proofs that verify other proofs" and construction of "proofs that are capable of verifying other instances of themselves" [[6]].
 The discussion in this report focuses on the latter, while the former will be part of forthcoming reports, as it requires delving into understanding cycles of elliptic curves.

 ## Amortized Inner-product Proof

-One application in point, of the armotization strategies discussed thus far, is the Bulletproofs IPP.
+One application of the armotization strategies discussed thus far, is the Bulletproofs IPP.
 The aim here is to investigate how much significance these strategies bring to this powerful and pervasive proof, especially in blockchain technology, where efficiency of zero-knowledge proof is pursued.